 St. Louis Fed Welcomes New Members to Community Development Advisory Council

-ST. LOUIS -- The Federal Reserve Bank of St. Louis appointed five new members to its Community Development Advisory Council, which twice a year meets to inform St. Louis Fed President James Bullard and Community Development staff about relevant issues and development efforts in the District.
-The first meeting for 2018 will be April 25-26 in Louisville.
+ST. LOUIS ― The Federal Reserve Bank of St. Louis appointed six new members to its Community Development Advisory Council, which twice a year meets to inform St. Louis Fed President James Bullard and Community Development staff about relevant issues and development efforts in the Eight Federal Reserve District.
+The first meeting for 2019 will be April 17-18 in Memphis.

 Appointed to three-year terms ending in 2021 were:

-- Rodney Crim, president of St. Louis Economic Development Partnership in St. Louis;
+- Rodney Crim, president and interim CEO of St. Louis Economic Development Partnership in St. Louis;

 - Kevin Dunlap, executive director of REBOUND Inc. in Louisville, Ky.;

-- Marta Loyd, executive director of Winthrop Rockefeller Institute in Morrilton, Ark.;
+- Marta Loyd, executive director and CEO of Winthrop Rockefeller Institute in Morrilton, Ark.;

-- Hillis Schild, community affairs manager of Regions Bank in Little Rock, Ark.; and
+- Hillis Schild, vice president and community affairs development manager of Regions Bank in Little Rock, Ark.;

-- Brittany Sims, program director of Louisville Asset Building Coalition in Louisville.
+- Brittany Sims, program director of Louisville Asset Building Coalition in Louisville, Ky.; and

 - Rob Wasserman, senior vice president of Tax Credit Investments at U.S. Bancorp Community Development Corp. in St. Louis.